-(1)All areas will have sufficient glare-free lighting with shatterproof or shielded bulbs.

-(2)A program will have emergency lighting that turns on automatically when electrical service is disrupted.
-(3)
+- All areas will have sufficient glare-free lighting with shatterproof or shielded bulbs.
+(1) - A program will have emergency lighting that turns on automatically when electrical service is disrupted.
+(2) - (3) Use of electrical cords and outlets: - (a) A program will use U/L approved equipment only and will properly maintain this equipment.

-this equipment.

-Use of electrical cords and outlets:

-A program will use U/L approved equipment only and will properly maintain (a)
+A program will conduct emergency preparedness practice drills at least quarterly beginning of each these regulations.

-(b) The use of multi-prong or gang plugs is prohibited.
-Surge protectors are not gang plugs under these regulations.
+The use of multi-prong or gang plugs is prohibited.
+Surge protectors are not gang plugs under (b)

-EXITS AND WINDOWS: When an activity area does not have a door directly to the outside, at E. least one window in each activity area must be able to be opened for emergency egress with a minimum net clear opening of 5.7 square feet.
+EXITS AND WINDOWS: When an activity area does not have a door directly to the outside, at least one window E. in each activity area must be able to be opened for emergency egress with a minimum net clear opening of 5.7 square feet.
 The minimum net clear opening for height dimension must be 24 inches.
 The minimum net clear opening width dimension must be 20 inches, and the finished sill height must not be more than 44 inches above the floor.

-(1)There must be at least two exits remote from each other in each activity area of the program.
+There must be at least two exits remote from each other in each activity area of the program.
+(1)